 They also have launched a $1 Million Entrepreneur Growth Fund where they mentor you in starting your online business.

 For your offering, we recommend starting with a subscription model.
 Your income will be more steady and the lower price point will make it more accessible.

 Make sure to continually add value to your subscription.
 To keep people subscribed you will have to commit to adding new content.

 We are actually working on a new subscription with all new videos so make sure to sign up for our newsletter to be the first to know!

 A one-time price will work better if what you are selling is a specific program such as a 30-Day Challenge.
 Our example would be our Mobility Coach Plus course.

 If you are looking for an option that gives you all the business tools that Thinkific does, but is more focused on video then education, Uscreen.tv is your choice.
 They are a leader in the video-on-demand world.
 They also give you the option to stream live and use their app.

 Youtube is free to use and great for exposure.
 It is the second-largest site searched with over 3 billion searches per month.

-To make a lot of money on Youtube you need A LOT of views, but it a great place to start.
+To make a lot of money on Youtube you need A LOT of views, but it is a great place to start.
 Again, provide value to the viewer.

 If you like the membership model Patreon is a simple option.
 The platform is geared towards individual creators.
 It’s easy to set up and get started.